kg4zow/remarkable.jms1.info/src/templates/index.md

 It's not free (as in "zero pricetag") but it's not expensive - I believe it's only $12/yr for access to upgrades as they're released, which includes access to the source code and a "developers" mailing list.

-### Notable Utility

-[Notable Utility](https://notableutility.com/) is another option.
-I haven't used it, but from the web site it looks like (1) it's free (zero pricetag), and (2) it *only* manages templates, it doesn't also manage documents or splash screens.

-I also don't know if it uploads and "links" files the same way that RCU does, or if you would need to re-upload your custom template files after every firmware update.

 ### Others

 At some point I want to look at these ...